-This Consent Solicitation and Consent Revocation Statement (the "Solicitation") and the accompanying form of written consent are furnished by Atlantic Pharmaceuticals, Inc. (the "Company") in connection with its solicitation of written consents from the holders of common stock, par value \$0.001 per share, of the Company (the "Common Stock") and of Series A Convertible Preferred Stock, par value \$0.001 per share, of the Company (the "Preferred Stock" and, together with the Common Stock, the "Stock"), to take the following actions without a meeting of the Company's stockholders, as permitted by the General Corporation Law of the State of Delaware (the "DGCL"):
+This Consent Solicitation and Consent Revocation Statement (the "Solicitation") and the accompanying form of written consent are furnished by Atlantic Pharmaceuticals, Inc. (the "Company") in connection with its solicitation of written consents from the holders of common stock, par value \$0.001 per share, of the Company (the "Common Stock") and of Series A Convertible Preferred Stock, par value \$0.001 per share, of the Company (the "Preferred Stock"), to take the following actions without a meeting of the Company's stockholders, as permitted by the General Corporation Law of the State of Delaware (the "DGCL"):

-- Remove Steve H. Kanzer from the Board of Directors (the "Board") of the Company (the "Director Removal Proposal"); and - 2.
-Amend the Company's Certificate of Incorporation to delete in its entirety clause (vii) of Section 6(b) of the Certificate of Designations of Series A Convertible Preferred Stock of the Company (the "Charter Proposal" and, together with the Director Removal Proposal, the "Company Proposals").
+- Remove Steve H. Kanzer from the Board of Directors (the "Board") of the Company (the "Director Removal Proposal"); and - Amend the Company's Certificate of Incorporation to delete in its entirety clause (vii) of Section 6(b) of the Certificate of Designations of Series A Convertible Preferred Stock of the Company (the "Charter Proposal" and, together with the Director Removal Proposal, the "Company Proposals").